TinyTen/MA/README.md

  The app is self-explanatory.
 Food items and parameters can be chosen for each use case.
 Visualizations with the chosen variables are shown.

 ### Data Sources
 The ZHAW protein source database serves as the main data source for the app.
 The database contains comprehensive information on protein-rich foods, including nutritional data, sustainability measures, and processing details.
+Most data needed to be stored as .xlsx - files since the database is connected to different sources via ontologies.
+The corresponding owl-files are not contained in the repo and therefore the data cannot yet be directely read from the database draft.

 ### Acknowledgments